adirkson/sea-ice-timing/README.md

   pip install NCGR

-* The folder \TAQM is contains the code used to perform trend-adjusted quantile mapping.
+* The folder code\TAQM contains the code used to perform trend-adjusted quantile mapping in [1].

+[1] Dirkson et al.: to be filled in with reference following publication.